Skip to main content

 The B Vitamin Complex the Metabolic Engines

 The family of B vitamins functions as a synergistic team of coenzymes, driving the metabolic processes that build, use, and clear hormones.
-Their role in is particularly important during perimenopause, when fluctuating levels can lead to symptoms of estrogen dominance.
+Their role in estrogen metabolism is particularly important during perimenopause, when fluctuating levels can lead to symptoms of estrogen dominance.

 • Vitamin B6 (Pyridoxine) ∞ This vitamin is a rate-limiting cofactor in the synthesis of both serotonin and dopamine, directly impacting mood regulation.
 It also plays a role in the production of progesterone and helps clear excess estrogen from the body, which can alleviate symptoms like bloating and breast tenderness.
 Some studies suggest its efficacy in managing premenstrual syndrome (PMS) symptoms, which often overlap with those of perimenopause.